mmesofavoured/wireframing/README.md

 If this is a low-fidelity wireframe, it focuses on structure, layout, and user flow without detailed visuals.

 If this is a high-fidelity wireframe, it presents a near-final version with design elements, realistic content, and functionality.

+Popular Wireframing Tools

+There are many tools available to help designers create wireframes efficiently, ranging from simple sketching platforms to advanced design systems.

+🔸 Commonly Used Wireframing Tools

+Figma – Cloud-based design tool with real-time collaboration.

+Adobe XD – Great for designing and prototyping high-fidelity wireframes.

+Sketch – Popular among macOS users for UI/UX design.

+Balsamiq – Known for its simplicity and low-fidelity sketch-style wireframes.

+Miro – Useful for collaborative brainstorming and user flow mapping.

+Recommended Tool: Figma

+Figma is one of the most powerful and widely used wireframing tools today.
+It’s a browser-based platform that supports real-time collaboration, allowing designers, developers, and clients to work together seamlessly.

+🌟 Key Features:

+Cloud-based collaboration: Multiple users can edit and comment simultaneously.

+Component libraries: Create reusable design elements to maintain consistency.

+Prototyping tools: Add interactivity and transitions to bring wireframes to life.

+Cross-platform accessibility: Works on Windows, macOS, and directly in web browsers.

+Version history: Easily track and revert design changes.

+💡 Why It’s Useful for Wireframing:

+Figma allows designers to move from low-fidelity to high-fidelity wireframes in one environment.
+Its collaboration features streamline feedback and iteration, making it an ideal choice for both solo designers and large design teams.